MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Follow [tutorial 1](https://youtu.be/wWPZjX29asM) and [tutorial 2](https://youtu.be/kRUbUaESw80) to make a rig in Unreal that shows how your camera and tracker are mounted.
 There are sample rigs in VPStudio but if they don't match your camera/lens/tracker setup you won't get good alignment of real and virtual objects in your scene.
 [Tutorial 3](https://youtu.be/4LjvekNocD4) shows how to setup VIVE controller buttons to control things.
 Make sure your VIVE trackers are setup to Special_1, 2, etc. as shown here.
 [Tutorial 4](https://youtu.be/UGHjwZ6J13E) shows how to setup the studio and fine tune your camera and tracker alignment [totorial 5](https://youtu.be/trlpmm5gI6U) shows how to add your own sets and assets to a copy of VPStudio.

 # Using your own levels

 [Tutorial 5](https://youtu.be/trlpmm5gI6U) shows how to add your own sets and assets to a copy of VPStudio.

-The process is to make a copy of a working VPStudio project and then "migrate" your level into it.
-Once you have your level migrated, you use the "levels" window in the editor to add VPStudioCore as a sublevel and you are ready to go, refer to the tutorial for more details.
+You make a copy of a working VPStudio project and then "migrate" your level into it.
+Once you have your level migrated, you use the "levels" window in the editor to add VPStudioCore as a sublevel and you are ready to go, see the tutorial for more details.

-Some levels may do things with lighting that will make them appear too bright or too dark.
+Some levels may do things with lighting that make them appear too bright or too dark.
 For now you're on your own about fixing this, I don't have any good advice (yet).

 # Known Problems